decentralized-identity/keri/docs/Q-and-A.md

 {TBW}
 #### Key Event Receipt Log
 {TBW}
+#### Key Event State
+Includes the mapping CNAME like, it also contain the witness data\
+The KES is never signed by the controller of the AID\
+{TBW}

 #### Level of Assurance
 LOA; Identity and other trust decisions are often not binary.
 They are judgement calls.
 Any time that judgement is not a simple “Yes/No” answer, you have the option for levels of assurance.
 KERI has the same LOAs for entropy and trust in human behaviour preservering the security of keypairs and preservering their own privacy.
 It has high LOAs for the cryptographical bindings of controllers and identifiers.
 Also the validation of witnesses and watchtowers has high a LOA.